 The museum of contemporary history

 .
-The tour of the museum might appear a good introduction to the 20th century history of Russia.
-You'll learn about most dramatic pages of Russian and Soviet History, starting from transformations of late 19th century, from first Russian revolution 1905 to October revolutions 1917 and Civil War.
-The exposition covers the periods from WWI to WWII, from Great Purges of 30th to the death of Stalin, from Khruschev's Thaw to "developed Socialism" and stagnation, from Perestroika to market Economy and Putin's times.
+The tour of the museum might appear a good introduction to the 20th-century history of Russia.
+You'll learn about the most dramatic pages of Russian and Soviet History, starting from transformations of the late 19th century, from the first Russian revolution 1905 to October revolutions 1917 and Civil War.
+The exposition covers the periods from WWI to WWII, from the Great Purges of 30th to the death of Stalin, from Khruschev's Thaw to "developed Socialism" and stagnation, from Perestroika to market Economy and Putin's times.
 The tour lasts about 1,5 -2 hours.

 .
 The complex was built to celebrate the 50th anniversary of the Second World War

 is a solemn architectural ensemble with monuments, obelisks, and fountains.
 Most impressive it looks at night when the fountains are illuminated.

 is a great place to come for everyone interested in WWII history.
 The museum features very impressive dioramas depicting major battles during the war.
 The tour of the museum lasts 1 - 1,5 hours.

 .
 During your tour of the Victory park, you can visit the synagogue which commemorates Jews perished in WWII.
 It is hard to imagine that about 3 million Jews died on the territory of the former Soviet Union.
 The synagogue has a small museum that tells the story of Russian Jews before the Revolution and about the Holocaust.

 .
 This park was known in Perestroika times as the graveyard of Soviet monuments, it became the final resting place of many Soviet sculptures (Lenin, Stalin, Brezhnev, etc).
 Today the park is an open-air museum of the Soviet and modern sculptures.